Colorado dentist accused of poisoning his wife felt trapped in his marriage, prosecutor says

 “So you know what, good job,” Moses said sarcastically, looking at the prosecution, “you proved beyond a reasonable doubt that this guy is a cheater.”

 Moses suggested Angela Craig, after struggling in her marriage for years, was suicidal.
 She pointed to a journal entry where Angela Craig wrote in 2009: “I feel depressed.
-I feel a huge sense of loss with no hope”, and then penned similar entries in 2018.
+I feel a huge sense of loss with no hope” — and similar entries in 2018.
 Her journal ended that year.

 Craig, wearing a light gray suit and white shirt, appeared to grow emotional as the entries were read.
 He wiped his nose and eyes with a tissue.

-James Craig didn't testify, and his lawyers didn't present any witnesses — and it wasn't required.
-Instead, in opening statements and in their questioning of prosecution witnesses, Craig's lawyers faulted police for focusing solely on James Craig as a suspect.
+James Craig didn't testify, and his lawyers didn't present any witnesses.
+Instead, the defense faulted police for focusing solely on James Craig as a suspect.

 In notes that police found on James Craig's phone, the dentist said Angela Craig asked him to help kill her with poison when he sought a divorce after he had affairs.
 In the document, which was labeled “timeline,” Craig said he eventually agreed to purchase and prepare poisons for her to take, but not administer them.
 Craig said that he put cyanide in some of the antibiotic capsules she had been taking and also prepared a syringe containing cyanide.